Audi: Post-World War II

 With no prospect of continuing production in Soviet-controlled East Germany, Auto Union executives began the process of relocating what was left of the company to West Germany.
 A site was chosen in Ingolstadt, Bavaria, to start a spare parts operation in late 1945, which would eventually serve as the headquarters of the reformed Auto Union in 1949.

+On 17 August 1948, Auto Union AG of Chemnitz was deleted from the commercial register.
+These actions had the effect of liquidating Germany's Auto Union AG.
+The remains of the Audi plant of Zwickau became the VEB (for "People Owned Enterprise") Automobilwerk Zwickau or AWZ (in English: Automobile Works Zwickau).

 The former Audi factory in Zwickau restarted assembly of the pre-war models in 1949.
 These DKW models were renamed to IFA F8 and IFA F9 and were similar to the West German versions.
 West and East German models were equipped with the traditional and renowned DKW two-stroke engines.
-The Zwickau plant manufactured the infamous Trabant until 1991, when it came under Volkswagen control—effectively bringing it under the same umbrella as Audi since 1945.
+The Zwickau plant later manufactured the infamous Trabant until 1991, after it was acquired by the Volkswagen Group following the reunification of Germany, and has since been substantially rebuilt.
+In 2021, production of the Audi Q4 e-tron began at the plant, marking the return of Audis being manufactured at Zwickau after over 80 years.